gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Choose your output file name ending with *.tre* and the location you want to save it.

-Now go back up and enter 10% of the number of MCMC steps in your chain into the *Specify the burnin as the number of states* field.
+Now go back up and enter a value equal to 10% of the total number of MCMC steps in your chain (remember you entered this value in the *MCMC* tab in BEAUTi?) into the *Specify the burnin as the number of states* field.

 i.e. if you are analyzing your BEAST output from a run of 10,000,000 steps then you’d have a burnin of 1,000,000.
 For a chain length of 1,000,000 steps (like the inadequate example I had you do) enter 100,000.
 (Hint: If you forget the number of steps you have in a given chain you can open the log file in Tracer and it will tell you how many steps were in the run.)